-Ahmaud Arbery: Hate crime plea deal offered in black jogger murder case
+Ahmaud Arbery: Hate crime plea deal rejected by US judge in murder case

 - Published

-The mother of a black jogger killed in 2020 has said she is "totally upset" by news a plea deal has been reached with two men convicted of his murder.

-Travis and Gregory McMichael and their neighbour, William Bryan were found guilty of murdering Ahmaud Arbery in November.
+Travis and Gregory McMichael and their neighbour William Bryan were found guilty of his murder in November.

 The three also faced a fresh federal trial on hate crimes charges and had all pleaded not guilty.
+That trial was due to begin next month.

-But it has emerged that US federal prosecutors have reached plea agreements with the McMichaels, according to court papers.
+But it emerged on Sunday that US federal prosecutors had reached plea agreements with the McMichaels, according to court papers.

-Lawyers for the US government filed notices this weekend asking a district judge to accept pleas for the McMichaels.
-They said the deal would "dispose" of the pending charges against the McMichaels if accepted and their hate crimes trial would not proceed.
+Wanda Cooper-Jones, Mr Arbery's mother, vehemently rejected the notion of a deal as she said it was "about serving time in a safer, less crowded prison" since it recommended the McMichaels be transferred to a federal prison for 30 years before returning them to the custody of the Georgia prison system for the rest of their lives.

+Federal prisons are generally perceived as less brutal environments than typical state prisons.

+"Please listen to me: granting these men their preferred conditions of confinement will defeat me.
+It gives them one last chance to spit in my face after murdering my son," Ms Cooper-Jones told the court.

+"The state of Georgia already gave these men exactly what they deserve.
+Please leave it that way."

-The three white men faced five federal charges, including interfering with "Arbery's right to use a public street because of his race".
+The three white men faced five federal charges, including interfering with Mr "Arbery's right to use a public street because of his race".

 Civil rights activists believe a federal trial would have been a key moment in the country's reckoning with racial injustice.

-Arbery's killing in February 2020 sparked outrage across the United States.
+Mr Arbery's killing in February 2020 sparked outrage across the United States.

 He was shot while jogging following a confrontation with Gregory and Travis McMichael.
 It took more than two months for the men to be arrested, along with Bryan, their neighbour who filmed the death.